kokimame/joytan/README.md

 ## Disclaimer
 Copyright © 2017-Present Kohki Mametani (kohkimametani@gmail.com).

-Joytan is lincenced under the GNU General Public License version 3.
+Joytan is lincensed under the GNU General Public License version 3.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,